cerebral-legacy/cerebral-model-baobab/README.md

 With Baobab you can also map state using facets, read more about that [here](https://github.com/Yomguithereal/baobab/issues/278).

 ### Creating signals
 Creating actions are generic.
 It works the same way across all packages.
-Please read about actions at the [Cerebral Repo - Actions](https://github.com/christianalfoni/cerebral#how-to-get-started).
-You can also watch [a video on signals](https://www.youtube.com/watch?v=zkeBjGdn7uM) to get an overview of how it works.
+You can read more about that on the [cerebral webpage](http://www.christianalfoni.com/cerebral).

 Typically you would create your signals in the *main.js* file, but you can split them out as you see fit.